hot-glue-for-rails/hot-glue/README.md

 `@charge = @line.charges.find(params[:id])`

-It's called "poor man's auth" because if a user attempts to hack the URL by passing ids for objects they don't own--- which Rails makes relatively easy with its default URL pattern-- they will hit ActiveRecord not found errors (the objects they don't own won't be found in the associated relationship).
+It's called "poor man's access control" because if a user attempts to hack the URL by passing ids for objects they don't own--- which Rails makes relatively easy with its default URL pattern-- they will hit ActiveRecord not found errors (the objects they don't own won't be found in the associated relationship).

 It works, but it isn't granular.
 As well, it isn't appropriate for a large app with any level of intricacy to access control (that is, having roles).